 I hoped that someday I would know the perfect dresses to make with all those lovely lengths of fabric in my stash.

-I had silkies and peachskins and quilting cottons and just a few knits.
+I had plenty of silkies like polyester charmeuse and quilting cottons.
+BUT just a few knits.

 Then, one day, I had a revelation: